rccyx/typyx/README.md

 * [`Primitive`](https://typyx.rccyx.com/types/Primitive.html) - Represents all JavaScript primitive types.
 * [`Simplify<T>`](https://typyx.rccyx.com/types/Simplify.html) - Flattens and normalizes a type for better readability.
 * [`UnknownFunction`](https://typyx.rccyx.com/types/UnknownFunction.html) - Represents a function accepting `unknown` arguments and returning `unknown`.

-The best way to understand how these types work is to check the [tests directory](/tests/).

 ## Changelog